PegasusHT/Nft-marketplace/README.md

 docker-compose build && docker-compose up
 ```
 This step deploys the smart contracts on the local blockchain.
-We can verify this in the Docker logs as well:
+We can verify this in the Docker logs:
 ```
 blockchain_1  |   Contract deployment: <UnrecognizedContract>
 blockchain_1  |   Contract address:    0x5fbdb2315678afecb367f032d93f642f64180aa3